-Argentine imports of consumer-oriented food and beverages in 2022 are projected to remain at 2021 levels, due to continuing economic uncertainty, weak consumer spending, and the expectation of high inflation (over 50 percent).
-However, there continues to be opportunity for products that are not produced in sufficient quantity locally, such as food ingredients, pork products, healthy oriented products, seafood and craft or specialty products oriented at high-income consumers.
+Argentine imports of consumer-oriented food and beverages in 2023 are projected to remain at 2022 levels, due to continuing economic uncertainty, weak consumer spending, distortionary currency controls and the expectation of high inflation (over 90 percent).
+However, there continues to be opportunity for products that are not produced in sufficient quantity locally, such as food ingredients, plant-based products, pork products, healthy oriented products, seafood and craft or specialty products oriented at high-income consumers.